-He co-authored Cheyenne Dog Soldiers: A Ledgerbook of Coups and Combat (University Press of Colorado, 1997), a Choice Academic Book of the Year; and Halfbreed: The Remarkable True Story of George (Da Capo Press, 2004), winner of the Colorado Book Award; and wrote The Civil War in Arizona: The Story of the California Volunteers, 1861-1865 (University of Oklahoma Press, 2006), named a Southwest Book of the Year.
-His most recent book (2007), Dan Rooney: My 75 Years with the Pittsburgh Steelers and the NFL, a collaboration with Dan Rooney and Dr. David Halaas, was a New York Times bestseller.
+He has authored or co-authored award-winning books including Cheyenne Dog Soldiers: A Ledgerbook of Coups and Combat (University Press of Colorado, 1997); Halfbreed: The Remarkable True Story of George Bent - Caught Between the Worlds of the Indian and the White Man (Da Capo Press, 2004, winner of the Colorado Book Award); and The Civil War in Arizona: The Story of the California Volunteers, 1861-1865 (University of Oklahoma Press, 2006, named Southwest Book of the Year), and Dan Rooney: My 75 Years with the Pittsburgh Steelers and the NFL (a collaboration with Dan Rooney and Dr. David Halaas, was a New York Times bestseller).

 Read Andy Masich's article "Inside the 'Black Museum,'" by clicking here.